-There you have it, my 6 top picks for 2021.
-I probably missed a lot of Youtubers, either covering the same, or more niche topics such as InTheMoney who covers Options trading for example.
+There you have it, my 6 top picks for 2022.
+I probably missed a lot of Youtubers, either covering the same, or more niche topics such as InTheMoney which covers Options trading for example.
 But I had to make a selection so I choose to focus on the broader Youtube channels.

 If you have one or more favorite finance YouTubers that you want to share, please do so by leaving a comment below.